Latest Singapore Savings Bonds (SSB) Feb 2023 Guide: SSB Interest Rate, SSB Info, & How To Buy SSB Singapore

 However, the Individual Limit for SSB is currently set at $200,000 (this includes bonds bought with cash and your SRS monies).

-So even if you’re a millionaire, you can’t just dump all your money into SSBs, either.
+So even if you’re a millionaire, you can’t dump all your money into SSBs.

-4. Can I Use My CPF to Buy Singapore Savings Bonds?
+4. Can I Use My CPF to Buy SSB?

 Also, if you were wondering, you cannot use your Central Provident Fund (CPF) to buy SSB.

-How to Buy a Savings Bond in SG: Step-By-Step Guide to Investing in Your First Singapore Savings Bonds (SSB)
+How to Buy a Singapore Savings Bond: Step-By-Step Guide to Investing in Your First Singapore Savings Bonds (SSB)

 Here’s how you go about applying for the Singapore Savings Bonds.